fcBIM/gruppe38/rules/Assignment 2/README.md

 What information does this claim rely on?

 What phase? planning, design, build or operation.
+Planning and design of building.
 What BIM purpose is required?
 Gather, generate, analyse, communicate or realise?
+Gather, analyse and communicate.
 Review use case examples - do any of these help?, What BIM use case is this closest to?
 If you cannot find one from the examples, you can make a new one.

 Produce a BPMN drawing for your chosen use case. link to this so we can see it in your markdown file.
 To do this you will have to save it as an SVG, please also save the BPMN with it.mYou can use this online tool to create a BPMN file.